Care For Your Cleaning Tools

 Unless you use our Electrostatic Sweeper for your carpets and floors, then you probably have a vacuum cleaner.
-If that’s the case, then if you don’t clean your vacuum cleaner, you’re only pushing around the dirt instead of picking it up — not to mention spread dust and allergens around the house.
-It also hurts your wallet to not clean it out due to the increased power usage of each cleaning.
-For bagless, just empty out the debris after each use; for ones with bags, empty out the bag once 1/3 or half full.
+If that’s the case, make sure you clean it regularly.
+If you don’t clean your vacuum cleaner, you’re only pushing dirt around instead of picking it up.
+Most likely you are also spreading dust and allergens around the house.
+This also hurts your wallet.
+Not cleaning your vacuum leads to increased power usage for each cleaning.
+For bagless vacuums, just empty out the debris after each use; for ones with bags, empty out the bag once 1/3 to half full.
 Clean out the filter by shaking it out or replace it altogether every six months.
-Lastly, clean out the rotor bristles and remove any strands of hair blocking the air way.
+Lastly, clean out the rotor bristles and remove any strands of hair blocking the air tube.

 Feather Dusters and Brooms —

 For any of our dusters just take them outside and shake out the dust with a rolling hand motion (like starting a fire).
-Otherwise, you can use a can of keyboard cleaner to blow out any hardened dust and debris formed in there.
+You can also use a can of keyboard cleaner to blow out any hardened dust and debris formed in there.

 For our Slender Broom or Red Kitchen Broom, gently wash the ends with warm water and Stanley 100 Detergent.
-Let dry outside with the head faced up.
+Let your broom dry outside with the head facing up.
 Store hanging on a hook to prolong the bristles life and to keep them straight.

-It might be a habit to toss sponges away after a while, and you should every month or so, but to keep them smelling fresh and clean, clean them at least every other day.
-To disinfect a sponge, soak it in water and place it on a microwavable dish.
+It’s a good habit to toss sponges away after a while.
+You should replace yours every month or so.
+To keep them smelling fresh and clean in between, clean them at least every other day.
+To disinfect a sponge, soak it in water and place it on a microwaveable dish.
 Nuke it for about a minute — be sure not to wring it out or it could start a fire!
-You can also soak it in a mixture of bleach and water (1 cup of bleach to 1 gallon of water), rinse it and dry out.
+You can also soak it in a mixture of bleach and water (1 cup of bleach to 1 gallon of water), rinse it and let it dry out.
 Be sure to have multiple sponges used for different purposes to prevent spreading germs.

 Microfiber Cloths —

 Fuller Brush has a variety of mops that do different things and are useful to have.
-We have microfiber mops (which are machine-washable), dry mops for dusting (can be cleaned like a duster), and traditional/non-traditional wet mops.
-For our Wet Mop, the head is removable so you can throw it in the washing machine with bleach and hot water and it’ll be good as new.
-For our Spin Mop, rinse the head with dish soap and hot water, then wring out the excess water like a sponge, and let air dry.
+We have microfiber mops (which are machine-washable), dry mops for dusting (can be cleaned like a duster), and both traditional and non-traditional wet mops.
+On our Wet Mop, the head is removable.
+This allows you to simply throw it in the washing machine with bleach and hot water and it’ll be good as new.
+Caring for our Spin Mop is easy too.
+Just rinse the head with dish soap and hot water, then wring out the excess water like a sponge, and let it air dry.
 DO NOT leave a wet mop in the bucket of water — always store it upright like a broom.